FEAR AND JOY PAIRING

-Being terminated can raise many types of fears.
-Lack of shelter, starvation, low self-esteem, etc. The symptoms of these fears are widespread as well.
+Terminating can raise many fears—lack of shelter, starvation, low self-esteem, etc. The symptoms of these fears are widespread as well.
 One symptom may be a feeling of loss of control over one’s life.

-Re-associate a loss of control with something that is non-threatening, or enjoyable, such as:
+Re-associate a loss of control with something non-threatening or enjoyable, such as: